If you plan to apply to universities in the United States – or certain institutions in Europe – one criterion for admission is a student’s SAT score.

 The SAT has recently undergone a monumental change, shifting from a paper-and-pencil-based test to a computer-based, adaptive assessment.
 Currently, the paper-based test is still being administered to U.S. students; the digital model will commence administration at the beginning of 2024.
 For students taking the test outside of the United States, however, the SAT is, for the first time in its ninety-six year history, available solely in a digital format.

-In this article, we will explore this paradigm shift, examining the differences between the old and new format and outlining the changes to the Verbal portion of the test – while making some recommendations for refined testing strategies students can employ for certain types of questions.
-Next week, we will release a companion piece that tackles the more subtle changes in the Math section of the digital exam.
+In this article, we will explore this paradigm shift, examining the differences between the old and new format and outlining the changes to the Math portion of the test – while making some recommendations for certain refined testing strategies students can employ.
+For information on the Verbal section, check out our companion piece that tackles the more sweeping changes in that section of the digital exam.

 A Very Brief History of the SAT

 The SAT was first administered in 1926 and, since then, has been the most well-recognized standardized test for college admissions.
 In recent years, the test has become an optional part of the admissions process for many colleges and universities in the United States.
 However, a strong SAT score is still a powerful augmentation to the rest of a student’s admissions package and can be a difference maker for many university hopefuls.
 The SAT has gone through many different iterations over the years, but its most recent update is, perhaps, the most drastic shift that has ever been made for the test.